Akuli/jou/doc/perf.md

 The results would not be so consistent with Jou if I used a different C compiler, such as `gcc`.

+## Why is `-O1` default now?

+See (Large programs compile really slowly without optimizations) #236 If there is no optimize the large programs compile very slow.
+So the default optmize is `-O1` now.
+You can also use `-O0` to compile with no optimize.

 ## Why is `-O3` not the default?